lisavirginia/clinical-abbreviations/README.md

 # Medical Abbreviation and Acronym Meta-Inventory

-This repository contains the live version of the Medical Abbreviation and Acronym Meta-Inventory, a large-scale American English database of medical abbreviations, acronyms, and their possible senses.
+This repository contains the live version of the Medical Abbreviation and Acronym Meta-Inventory, a large-scale American English database of medical abbreviations and their possible senses.

-**Last Updated: 2th September 2020**
+**Last Updated: 7th October 2020**

 ## Folder: metainventory